kian79/Implement-C-Means-Algorithm/README.md

 ### Determine the number of Clusters
 To decide which c is better for our algorithm, I used the elbow method.
 In this method, I plotted the loss function for different values of c and chose the c that the cost function doesn't change too much after that.
-For example, in the following plot I understood that after c=3 the cost dosn't change a lot.
-So clustered this data with 3 clusters.
+For example, in the following plot, I understood that after c=3 the cost doesn't change a lot.
+So clustered this data into 3 clusters.

 The elbow plot:

 [<img src="https://github.com/kian79/Implement-C-Means-Algorithm/blob/main/Images/elbow_data1.png">]([http://google.com.au/](https://github.com/kian79/Implement-C-Means-Algorithm/blob/main/Images/elbow_data1.png))